SailfishOS-for-the-fairphone-4/getting_started/README.md

 ## Setup the Platform SDK
 Using the code segment below the PLATFORM_SDK environment will be created.
 The most recent version of Sailfish OS is downloaded, extracted, initialized and finaly the environment is switched to the new PLATFORM_SDK $ evironment.

-During this proces the alias sfossdo is created and points to a script called 'sdk-chroot' within the Platform SDK chroot environment.
+During this proces the alias ```sfossdk``` is created and points to a script called ```sdk-chroot``` within the Platform SDK chroot environment.
 This script is used to launch the Platform SDK chroot environment.
 The final step of this code block is executing the alias sfossdk.

 To enter the Platform SDK environment in a later stage run ```sfossdk```.
 The terminal will display **PlatformSDK \<name-of-machine>\ ~$** when you succesfully entered the environment.